Rumble in the Bronx

 The inciting incident occurs at 13 minutes when The biker gang led by Tony vandalizes the supermarket in a violent display of power, directly threatening Keung's uncle's legacy and forcing Keung to witness the neighborhood's danger..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Keung actively chooses to confront the biker gang in the supermarket fight, using his martial arts skills to defend the store and marking his commitment to protect this community., moving from reaction to action.
+This demonstrates the protagonist's commitment to Keung actively chooses to confront the biker gang in the supermarket fight, using his martial arts skills to defend the store and marking his commitment to protect this community., moving from reaction to action.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
-Here, Danny is kidnapped by the criminals to force Nancy to reveal the diamond location, representing the death of innocence as a disabled child becomes a hostage in a deadly game., illustrates the protagonist at their lowest point.
+Here, Danny is kidnapped by the criminals to force Nancy to reveal the diamond location, representing the death of innocence as a disabled child becomes a hostage in a deadly game., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Keung synthesizes his martial arts skills with his understanding of community and family bonds, rallying allies and discovering the criminals' hovercraft hideout to mount a rescue., demonstrating the transformation achieved throughout the journey.